What is BioIndividual Nutrition

 FODMAPs stands for fermentable oligo-, di-, monosaccharides and polyols – which are short chain carbohydrates and alcohol sugars that the body finds hard to digest.
 Instead, when you consume FODMAPs, they travel to the gut and are a food source for your gut microbiome.
 Unfortunately, when gut bacteria eat FODMAPs they can produce hydrogen or methane gas – causing gastrointestinal discomfort in sensitive people.
 FODMAPs can also trigger diarrhea by bringing liquid into the gut.
 FODMAPs have been linked with IBS, and a Low FODMAPs diet has shown to reduce IBS 14 15

-Low FODMAPs Diet restricts: fructose, cow and soy milk, wheat, legumes, certain fruits (including apples and cherries), certain vegetables (including the onion family).
+Low FODMAPs Diet restricts: fructose, cow and soy milk, wheat, legumes, certain fruits (including, apples pears, watermelon, and cherries), certain vegetables (including brussels sprouts and the onion family).

 A lectin-free diet is designed to reduce gastrointestinal distress, and toxicity.16 Raw beans contain high levels of lectin, which can be dangerous for humans, but once cooked, the legumes contain a manageable amount for most people.
 However, for an individual with sensitivities, remaining lectins can cause issues in the gut, as they can bind to the cells that make up the gut wall.